-Try: A stack of strawberry cream-filled pancakes at Bethany’s Airport Diner; your favorite lobster dish (the menu features thirteen different options) at Ballard’s Beach Resort; some Barbacoa tacos and a local brew at Mohegan Restaurant and Bar; take in breath-taking ocean views from the iconic front porch while enjoying a seafood dinner at the National Hotel Tap & Grille (closed for the off-season); a salumi board at the Barn at the Spring House Hotel; breakfast specials with gorgeous views at Ernie's Old Harbor Restaurant; pulled pork mac n’ cheese at the Poor People’s Pub (closed until spring); or experience the eclectic South East Asia inspired menu and unique cocktails at TigerFish (closed until spring.
+Try: A stack of strawberry cream-filled pancakes at Bethany’s Airport Diner; your favorite lobster dish (the menu features thirteen different options) at Ballard’s Beach Resort; some Barbacoa tacos and a local brew at Mohegan Restaurant and Bar; take in breathtaking ocean views from the iconic front porch while enjoying a seafood dinner at the National Hotel Tap & Grille (closed for the off-season); a salumi board at the Barn at the Spring House Hotel; breakfast specials with gorgeous views at Ernie's Old Harbor Restaurant; pulled pork mac n’ cheese at the Poor People’s Pub; or experience the eclectic South East Asia inspired menu and unique cocktails at TigerFish.

-Reserve a stay at the iconic Spring House Hotel and enjoy spectacular harbor and ocean views, elegant dining and drinks on the rolling lawn.
+Reserve a stay at the iconic Spring House Hotel and enjoy the spectacular harbor and ocean views, elegant dining, and drinks on the rolling lawn.
 Perched high on a hill overlooking the ocean since 1852, the Spring House is a Block Island classic.
 Or check out the Block Island Beach House (reopens in May) for vintage-inspired rooms and direct access to surf & sand.
-The Darius Inn is across from Crescent Beach and is walking distance to shops, ferries and dining and offers some pet-friendly rooms.
+The Darius Inn is across from Crescent Beach and is within walking distance to shops, ferries, and dining, and offers some pet-friendly rooms.
 And the 1661 Inn is kid-friendly and has spacious rooms and ocean views with an onsite farm & aviary featuring a menagerie of interesting animals.